Ophien/LinuxGraph/README.md

 # LinuxGraph
 Linux graph project with opengl.
+This source code was posted with educational purposes.